The Institute of Race Relations has been in continuous operation for over nine decades and will celebrate its centenary in 2029.

 Large-scale violence would continue until the mid-1990s, when apartheid formally ended.

-Despite warning that apartheid would lead to violence, liberals themselves did not condone revolutionary violence: change in South Africa had to take place along peaceful and constitutional lines (a process that was fully underway during the 1980s) to safeguard the rule of law and the potential of equal prosperity for all.
-Some liberals, however, in the words of Wentzel, became ‘timid, guilt-ridden, and lacking in confidence’ to continue expounding liberal ideas, fearing being labelled ‘right-wing’ (‘the psychological equivalent of necklacing’) by revolutionaries or their apologists.
+Despite warning that apartheid would lead to violence, liberals themselves did not condone revolutionary violence: change in South Africa had to take place along peaceful and constitutional lines (a process that was partially underway during the 1980s) to safeguard the rule of law and the potential of equal prosperity for all.
+Some liberals, however, in the words of Wentzel, became "timid, guilt-ridden, and lacking in confidence" to continue expounding liberal ideas, fearing being labelled "right-wing" ('the psychological equivalent of necklacing") by violent revolutionaries or their apologists.

 Revolutionary violence was therefore condoned by this latter group.
-The liberal slideaway can be summed up in the contemporary notion that one may not criticise the oppressed for how they react to their oppression.
-The slideaway occurred around the same time that the seeds of what is today known as ‘critical race theory’ were being sowed in the West, representing a politically correct capture of liberalism.
+The liberal slideaway can be summed up in the contemporary notion that one may not criticise the oppressed for how they react to oppression.
+International brokers of apartheid’s transition, including the US and UK, had contemporary versions of the liberal slideaway that would come to be known as ‘critical race theory’, a "politically correct" attempt to capture liberalism.

 The IRR held out and took issue with the revolutionary violence being committed not only against the apartheid state and its apparent constituencies, but against other anti-apartheid groups.
-The IRR, relying on the work of Dr Anthea Jeffery, was at the forefront of exposing the so-called ‘people’s war’ that certain revolutionary organisations perpetrated upon innocent civilians and rivals simply to entrench their own political hegemony.
+The IRR, relying amongst others on the work of Dr Anthea Jeffery, chronicled the so-called "people’s war" that certain violent revolutionary organisations perpetrated upon innocent civilians and rivals to gain power.

 The IRR’s raison d’être did not fall away with the coming of non-racial democracy.
-As IRR chief executive, John Kane-Berman, noted at the time of the political transition, the task for liberals would now become significantly more difficult than it had been during the preceding era.
+As IRR chief executive, John Kane-Berman, noted at the time of the political transition, liberals still had a difficult role to play.

 The IRR has been at the forefront of opposing destructive policies of the post-1994 democratic government.
 This includes labour laws from the late 1990s and early 2000s that reintroduced race discrimination and caused significant unemployment, and the efforts by government in the late 2000s, 2010s, and 2020s, to weaken private property rights.